Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 **Knowledge is Power**: All your ability scores increases by 1 while attuned to this item

 **Power is Knowledge**: You become proficient in all wisdom and intelligence based checks.

+**Fast Casting**: You gain an additional bonus action that can be used to cast any cantrip, ignoring thier casating time.

 ---